 11. Don’t Touch These Guys With A 10 Foot Pole

-Siteground is NOT AN EIG company.
+Siteground is a privately held company and it is NOT AN EIG company.
 And no matter which host you choose, make sure they’re not EIG.

 It might sound like I have a bone to pick, but I don’t.
 I just know they DO NOT treat their customers well and my job is to guide you in the right direction to make sure you have the most success possible with your website(s).Here’s a list of companies EIG owns (these are the ones you should avoid).
 The list is alphabetical and you’ll notice that BlueHost and HostGator are on there.